mstksg/inCode/copy/entries/machines-1.md

 Another short diversion with concerning state!
 As we have seen, Auto's carry all of the hidden-internal-state features of Streams.
 The type of an Auto (`Auto a b`) reveals the type of the "input" and the "ouput"...but it never reveals nor fixes the type of the "state".
+The type of the state is not only unknown, by possibly dynamically changing over the course of the Auto's progression.

 What Auto offers over Stream is then a way for the outside world to access and modify the state *if the Auto wants it to*.
 Now, we can design Autos that,